HiDiYANG/ActiveContour/README.txt

 	ITER_ext- external iteration
 	ITER_int- internal iteration
 	calcInitail -
-		CV_REINITIAL: Re-initialization of contour will be conducted
+		CV_REINITIAL: Re-initialisation of contour will be conducted
-		Note: significantly increase accuracy, but increase execution time
+		Note: Re-initialisation may significantly increase accuracy, but would increase execution time simultaneously.
-		CV_NREINITIAL: Re-initialization of contour will not be conducted
+		CV_NREINITIAL: Re-initialisation of contour will not be conducted
 	alg -
 		three different ways to generate energy field
 		 CV_GVF: Gradient Vector Flow will be adopted as energy field
 		 CV_GRD: Gradient Magnitude for every image pixel
-		 Note: make GVFsnake be equivalent to conventional Snake
+		 Note: CV_GRD will make GVFsnake be equivalent to conventional Snake
 		 CV_IMG: The input image itself is considered

 -------